-- major storm events including cyclones
+- · major storm events including cyclones

 - flooding

 - major snowstorms

 - windstorms

 - wildfires, and

 - landslips.

 The significant impacts of Cyclone Gabrielle and other well documented events on infrastructure and local communities, both domestically and overseas, is testament to an increasing threat of extreme weather events.
 There is acknowledgement that the impacts of climate change are likely to affect the future frequency and severity of these type of events.
-Consequently, Centralines asset management service provider Unison, is undertaking a strategic initiative in 2023 to better understand the implications of climate change, and what mitigations or adaption strategies will be required to lessen the impact on the business.
+Consequently, Centralines asset management service provider Unison, is engaging with a number of national working groups to better understand the implications of climate change, and what mitigations or adaption strategies will be required to lessen the impact on the business.
 This includes the longer-term impacts of sea level rise on the asset portfolio.
-It is expected most of the initiative's outputs will be of relevance to Centralines.
+It is expected most of the outputs will be of relevance to Centralines.